cdosborn/prog-4-cs-460/README.md

 sqlpl  cdosborn/a1211@oracle.aloe
 ```

-The sql is organized into several files.
+All the db data is organized into several sql files.

-    > @create -- Creates all tables
+    > @create -- Create all tables
-    > @drop -- Deletes all tables
+    > @drop -- Delete all tables
-    > @insert -- Inserts all table data
+    > @insert -- Insert all table data
+    > @reset -- Run all prior scripts to rebuild db

 ## Create the entity model diagram